Impeachment Hearings Continue With Marie Yovanovitch, Ex-Ambassador To Ukraine

 - Read our guide to the inquiry's key people, facts and documents

-House Democrats are set to convene their second open impeachment hearing on Friday with a witness expected to detail the shadow Ukraine policy run by President Trump's lawyer, Rudy Giuliani.
+House Democrats convened their second open impeachment hearing on Friday with a witness expected to detail the shadow Ukraine policy run by President Trump's lawyer, Rudy Giuliani.

-Ambassador Marie Yovanovitch, who was recalled from Ukraine this year, is scheduled to appear before the House Intelligence Committee at 9 a.m.
-ET.
+Ambassador Marie Yovanovitch, who was recalled from Ukraine this year, is appearing before the House Permanent Select Committee on Intelligence.

 Yovanovitch lost her post after a campaign led by Giuliani and associates Lev Parnas and Igor Fruman, witnesses have told House investigators.